If you are new to paddle-sports you’ll be amazed at what a wonderful feeling it is just simply being out on the water.

 Join our two day introduction to paddle sports course.
 The first day on enclosed water near the centre.

 Day two, we take you downstream to Aviemore practising more advanced techniques introducing you to moving water.

 We offer this course in canoes and kayaks or a mixture of both.

-The more challenging section of the Spey awaits downstream between Grantown and Aberlour.
+Once an introductory course has been completed, the more challenging section of the Spey awaits downstream between Grantown and Aberlour.

-Join us for the second section over another two days and we’ll develop your skills further and show you all the techniques required to competently paddle the river while having the maximum amount of fun.
+Join us for the second section over another two days and we’ll develop your skills further and show you all the techniques required to competently paddle while having the maximum amount of fun.

 On the final night we’ll take you to traditional Highland pub to experience the best in local folk music and taste a wide range of local whisky!